-Here's some GraphQL APIs you can easily add to your project:
+Here are some GraphQL APIs you can easily add to your project:

 In the following walkthrough, we'll be using the Rick and Morty GraphQL API.